aldonline/deepmosaicviewer/README.md

 Notes:

 * You can pass many different datasource objects over the lifetime of a viewer, it will reload the images, etc

+### Events

+The MosaicContainer fires a 'change' event, using the jQuery event system.
+This event fires every time the `current_cell` property changes